 Railway Reserves Heritage Trail

-Escape the big smoke and head towards the picturesque Perth Hills for a cycle enriched with fresh air, wildlife and native flora.
+The picturesque Perth Hills are the perfect place for a cycle enriched with fresh air, wildlife and native flora.
 The 41km loop extends through one of Perth’s glorious national parks and passes by fields laden with wildflowers and several waterfalls that flow in winter and spring.
 Take things down a gear and visit one of the neighbouring wineries where the local grapes are calling your name.
 This is the perfect trail to clear the mind and replenish the soul.

 Swan River Three Bridges Loop